ADF Logo

 John’s school district implemented a policy requiring its employees to refer to students using names and pronouns that don’t align with the student’s biological sex.
 But John knew such a policy would only hurt his students.
 And because of his religious beliefs, John could not refer to students in a way that denies reality and lies to children who are struggling with gender dysphoria.

-But instead of John being granted a reasonable, religious accommodation, his decision to raise these concerns ended up costing him greatly.
+Instead of John being granted a reasonable, long-term religious accommodation, his decision to raise these concerns ended up costing him his job.
+But the school’s unconstitutional actions would result in a settlement costing them $650,000.

 Who is John Kluge?